Codecademy/docs/content/java/concepts/map/terms/replace/replace.md

   - 'paths/computer-science'
 ---

 The `.replaceAll()` method of the HashMap class replaces each value in the map with the result of the applied function.
-After the ends executes every key is linked to a new value.
+After the function executes every key is linked to a new value.

 ## Syntax